Definitions

 Science achievement: The percentage of students scoring proficient on the Maryland Integrated Science Assessment (MISA)

-Social studies achievement: The percentage of students scoring proficient on the Middle School Social Studies Assessment (MSSA) (The MSSA is expected to be included in Maryland's accountability system for the first time in school year 2020-21.)
+Social studies achievement: The percentage of students scoring proficient on the Middle School Social Studies Assessment

 Completion of 8th grade core coursework: The percentage of 8th grade students passing one of each coursework in mathematics, ELA, social studies, and science